jgj1018/TIL/Books/The_Problem-Solving_Problem-Prevention_and_Decision-Making_Guide.md

 - Living at risk is jumping off the cliff and building your wings on the way down.

 ##### Identifying the Highest Total Risk Problem

+- The numbers between 1 and 10 will be used to estimate how certain or uncertain you are, but remember, be conservative.
+Logically, if you have no idea whether the problem will occur, then you might rate the problem as a 5.

+##### Developing the Preventive Measures Plan